 You can cut back any one branch of the weigela by one-third each season if you are looking to control size.
 Also, make sure that when you prune weigela branches that you cut them back to a point where two branches meet.

 When trimming weigelas, you can use either hand trimmers or hedge clippers.
 But, be aware that weigelas trimmed with hedge clippers will not be as full as those that are hand pruned.

 Weigelas look best if they are mostly made up of young wood.
 This means that it is a good idea to remove old wood every few years.
 This process is called rejuvenation.
 If you are pruning weigela bushes for rejuvenation, find the branches of the bush that are old and woody.
 Typically, you are looking for branches 1 ½ inches thick or bigger.
 Trim these older branches out from their base on the weigela plant.

-When doing rejuvenation, do not trim more than a 1/3 of the branches out from the bush.
-If the weigela bush is made up of more than a 1/3 of these older, thicker branches, then only remove a 1/3 of the weigela shrub and plan on repeating the process next year.
+When doing rejuvenation, do not trim more than one-third of the branches out from the bush.
+If the weigela bush is made up of more than one-third of these older, thicker branches, then only remove one-third of the weigela shrub and plan on repeating the process next year.

 How to Prune Weigela Shrubs for Renovation

 Occasionally, you may come across a weigela bush that has not been cared for or pruned and is in poor shape.
 This will be a weigela that is made up almost entirely of branches that are more than 1 inch thick and has very little blooms in the spring.
 You may need to take drastic measures to bring the plant back.
 In this case, you can try trimming the weigela back to the ground.
 Remove all branches to about 4 inches above the soil line.